pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/teams.md

 With the team applications, you can search for applications and add them to the team.
 This allows the users in the team to be able to filter the main dashboard by those applications.

+Team Administrators can also be assigned in this screen.
+Team Administrators can assign users and applications to a team, and update the team name.

 ## Allocating users to a team